 The introduction chapter of the dissertation paper provides the background, problem statement and research questions.
-Here, you will inform the readers why it was important for this research to be conducted and which key research questions you to expect to answer at the end of study.
+Here, you will inform the readers why it was important for this research to be conducted and which key research questions you to expect to answer at the end of the study.

 Definitions of all the terms and phrases in the project are provided in this first chapter of the dissertation paper.
-The research aim and objectives generally remain unchanged from the proposal paper, and are expected to be listed under this section.
+The research aim and objectives generally remain unchanged from the proposal paper and are expected to be listed under this section.

 Click here to check our comprehensive guidelines on how to write the introduction of a dissertation.

 This chapter allows you to demonstrate to your readers that you have done sufficient research around the chosen topic and understand previous similar studies' findings.
 Any research limitations that your research incorporates are expected to be discussed in this section.